How Much Does It Cost To Install Solar On My Home?

 You can purchase a system that will offset all of the electricity that your home uses.
 However, buying a larger system usually means there will be a larger price tag.
 You can help offset even more of your electric-demand by using other various strategies.
 You can switch to energy-efficient appliances, install LED lightbulbs, install a smart thermostat, and seal any openings or cracks.
 There are so many different ways you can make your home a green, energy-efficient space.

 The materials necessary to complete a solar project make up only a portion of the total cost of solar.
 Materials include but are not limited to the panels, inverters, mounting brackets, and other hardware for electrical work.
-When you meet with an ION Energy Advisor, they will quote your solar project with the cost of materials and labor included.
+When you meet with an ION representative, they will quote your solar project with the cost of materials and labor included.

 The manufacturer, type, and model of the solar panels used for your install affect the cost of solar.
 One of the biggest differences between ION Solar and the other guys is that we use only top-of-the-line equipment.
 That means more efficient production, long-lasting panels, and a better-looking install.